sebaslogen/resaca/README.md

   - When the LifecycleOwner of the disposed Composable returns to the foreground (i.e. it is resumed), then the disposal of the associated object is scheduled again to happen after a small delay.
 At this point two things can happen:
     - The Composable becomes part of the composition again and the `rememberScoped` function restores the associated object while also cancelling any pending delayed disposal. 🎉
     - The Composable is not part of the composition anymore after the delay and the associated object is disposed. 🚮

+Note: To know that the same Composable is being added to the composition again after being disposed, we generate a random ID and store it with `rememberSaveable`, which survives all recreations (even process death).